akhodakivskiy/VimFx/documentation/commands.md

 Which elements get hints depends on the command as well:

 - `f` and `af`: Anything clickable—links, buttons, form controls.
-- `F`, `gf` and `gF`: Anything that can be opened in a new tab or window—links.
+- `F`, `et` and `ew`: Anything that can be opened in a new tab or window—links.
 - `yf`: Anything that has something useful to copy—links (their URL) and text inputs (their text).
-- `zf`: Anything focusable—links, buttons, form controls, scrollable elements, frames.
+- `ef`: Anything focusable—links, buttons, form controls, scrollable elements, frames.
-- `zF`: Browser elements, such as toolbar buttons.
+- `eb`: Browser elements, such as toolbar buttons.

 It might seem simpler to match the same set of elements for _all_ of the commands.
 The reason that is not the case is because the fewer elements the